skmorgane/biodiversity-course/questions/PD_FD.md

 * Why isn't it enough to just study taxonomic diversity?
 * To explore the approach discussed in Petchey and Gaston, we'll work through a really trivial toy example.
 After reading the Intro and Methods, see if you can do the following:
      We have a 5 species community and 1 trait (a length measurement of some sort.
 You can think of it as whatever length measurement might apply to you taxon of choice
-     Species A: 5 units
+     Species A: 10 units
-     Species B: 6 units
+     Species B: 11 units
-     Species C: 12 units
+     Species C: 13 units
-     Species D: 13 units
+     Species D: 13.5 units
-     Species E: 35 units

      A. Make the S matrix
      B. Make the D matrix (for your distance metric, just take the absolute value of the difference between two species).
-     C. Let's assume when we put your D matrix through the clustering algorithm and you get the dendrogram below.
+     C. Let's assume when we put your D matrix through the clustering algorithm (we'll talk in class about how these work sincePetchey and Gaston don't go into much detail here) and you get the dendrogram below.
 Use your intuition to place each of the species on this dendrogram

 ---
                                                       |